dottedmag/goboot/README.md

 where

 * version is the Go version, like `1.20.1`
-* version file is the file with checksums, see below
+* checksum file is a text file with Go release checksums, see below
-* "dest directory" is the directory to download Go to.
+* dest directory is the directory to download Go to.
-* "bin directory" is the directory to link `go` and `gofmt` to.
+* bin directory is the directory to link `go` and `gofmt` to.
 No linking is done if not specified.
-* "cache directory" is a directory to use as a cache.
+* cache directory is a directory to use for caching downloaded files.
 Defaults to `~/.cache/goboot/`

 ## Checksum file